elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/accessible-data/topics/1-data-access.md

   - Anyone who creates DMPs
   - Students and researchers (including PIs) in life sciences working on personal and sensitive data

+learning_outcomes:
+  1:
+    outcome: "Become familiar with data sharing principles (also: understand what Accessible means in FAIR principles)"
+  2:
+    outcome: Able to define what is e.g. a controlled access, registered access, etc
+  3:
+    outcome: Understand basics of how licensing and archival works in a context of controlled/registered access
+  4:
+    outcome: Know about various (FAIR) data sharing services
+  5:
+    outcome: Understand underlying concepts for sensitive data sharing e.g. anonymisation, pseudonymisation
+  6:
+    outcome: Learn about various roles relevant to (and involved in) processes for which approvals are required e.g. data controller, data protection officer
+  7:
+    outcome: Relevant agreements e.g. data access agreement, DPIA
+  8:
+    outcome: Understand different types of life sciences data in terms of accessibility levels

 terms4FAIRskills:
   - subject:
       - uri: 'http://purl.obolibrary.org/obo/T4FS_0000178'